-Celebrate America all summer long with your DIY Frosted Mason Jar Patriotic Luminaries.
+Celebrate America all summer long with these DIY Frosted Mason Jar Patriotic Luminaries in your outdoor decor.

-- Mason Jar(s) or glass jar such as pasta sauce or mayonnaise
+- Wide mouth Mason Jar(s) or glass jars such as pasta sauce or mayonnaise

 - Epsom salts